Richard Ashcroft: Alone with Everybody and Human Conditions: 2000–2004

-Ashcroft's first solo single, "A Song for the Lovers", peaked at No. 3 in the UK charts in April 2000.
-It was followed by the single "Money to Burn" which reached the UK Top 20 at No. 17.
-The album, Alone with Everybody, was released in June, reaching number 1 and receiving platinum status in the UK.
+Ashcroft's first solo single, "A Song for the Lovers", peaked at No. 3 in the UK chart in April 2000.
+It was followed by the single "Money to Burn", which reached the UK Top 20 at No. 17.
+The album Alone with Everybody was released in June, reaching number 1 and receiving platinum status in the UK.
 Album reviews were generally positive.
-In September, a third single was released – "C'mon People (We're Making It Now)" – entering the charts at No. 21.
-Richard does not publish the lyrics to his songs in the inlay cards of his albums or singles as he feels they are personal to him.
+In September, a third single was released, "C'mon People (We're Making It Now)", entering the charts at No. 21.
+Richard does not publish his song lyrics in the inlay cards of his albums or singles, as he feels they are personal to him.

-Ashcroft began work on his second album Human Conditions in 2002.
+Ashcroft began work on his second album, Human Conditions, in 2002.
 The lead single, "Check the Meaning", was released in early October, and peaked at No. 11 on the UK Singles Chart.
 The album was released later that month and reached No. 3 in the UK Album Chart.
 Reception to the album was generally positive.
 Review aggregating website Metacritic reports a normalised score of 61% based on 15 reviews.
 In response to negative reaction to the album, Coldplay's Chris Martin – a fan of both Ashcroft and the Verve – defended the album's merits which "made an impression" on Ashcroft.
 The appreciation shown would later result in a support slot for Ashcroft, serving as the opening act for Coldplay during a European tour.
 The album's second single, "Science of Silence", was released the following January and charted at No. 14 in the UK.
 On 26 March, Ashcroft made his first live appearance of 2003 at London's Royal Albert Hall as part of the third annual Teenage Cancer Trust charity fundraising event, before "Buy It in Bottles", the third and final single to be taken from the album, was released on 7 April, charting at No. 26.

 Aside from a limited number of appearances in 2003, Ashcroft was absent from the music business for about two years.
 He later explained this in 2006, stating that "[e]veryone got it into their heads over the last few years that I was in my ivory tower like Lennon, baking bread all day.
 The fact of the matter was that I was bringing up kids".